andreaspencer/andreaspencer.github.io/README.md

 * Added alt to images
 * Created a navigation tag and fixed navigation from top of page
 * Condensed redundant CSS styles
-* Created internal comments to easily navigate code
+* Created internal comments to easily navigate HTML and CSS
+* Fixed h tags
 * Rearranged CSS to better match HTML structure
 * Used semantic elements within HTML